 Brady will need to call on all of his vast Super Bowl experience to manage the football smartly, hold on to possession as long as possible to take the pressure off his defence, and avoid repeating some of the rash plays he made in Green Bay.

 Mike Evans has become one of the most dangerous receivers in the league with 13 touchdown receptions this season, and when Brady can effectively utilise Evans and the numerous other elite offensive weapons on their roster, the Bucs stand a chance against any team.

-The Chiefs will more than likely be the first team to win back-to-back Super Bowls since Brady’s Patriots in the 2004 and 2005, but it is far from a foregone conclusion.
+The Chiefs will more than likely be the first team to win back-to-back Super Bowls since Brady’s Patriots in the 2003 and 2004 season, but it is far from a foregone conclusion.